Lake San Antonio: Camping

 Lake San Antonio has over 500 campsites.
 Many campsites have RV hookups.
 Sites are available both directly on the north shore and on the south shore of the lake, as well as in the more forested areas a short walk away.
 The North Shore of Lake San Antonio is unique, as it is one of the few lakes in California that permits shoreline camping on the water's edge.
-Because of this, it has grown in popularity with boaters, who are allowed to keep their vessel in the water by their campsite.
+Because of this, it has grown in popularity with boaters, who are allowed to keep their vessels in the water by their campsite.
 There is ample shoreline camping at North Shore.
 Most campers prefer North Shore over Lake Nacimiento (Located 9 miles south) because of the much larger campsites, and ability to camp on the water's edge.

 Wildlife

-Deer frequent the campsites, even lounging around near campsites during daylight hours.
+Deer are frequently spotted in the campsites, even lounging around near campsites during daylight hours.
 Other wildlife that may be spotted include mountain lions, snakes, wild pigs, racoons, bobcats, and badgers.
 Eagles frequent the lake and tours are offered during select months.